NetEase-FuXi/EET/README.md

 <div  align="left"> <img src="./doc/image/bert.jpg" width = "400" height = "463" alt="bert"/></div>

 ## Usage
 EET provides python User-friendly APIs([python/eet](./python/eet)), integrated into Fairseq and Transformers with just a few lines of code.
+It should be noted that we only support padding on the left.

 >1、How to inference
 <div  align="left"> <img src="./doc/image/use_bert.png" width = "850" height = "325" alt="useofbert"/></div>